A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Boundary triple theory setup

 \subsection{Preliminaries}

-To study the operator $A^{(\uptau)}_{\varepsilon}$, it will be helpful to view it as a member of a family of operators.
-In our case, this family will be constructed using the Ryzhov boundary triple \cite{ryzhov2009}, for each $\uptau$.
-In this section, we will discuss the three ingredients that make up the boundary triple, namely, the $\uptau$-Dirichlet decoupling, the $\uptau$-harmonic lift, and the $\uptau$-Dirichlet-to-Neumann ($\uptau$-DtN) operator.
+In this section, we will discuss the three ingredients that make up the Ryzhov boundary triple \cite{ryzhov2009}, namely, the $\uptau$-Dirichlet decoupling, the $\uptau$-harmonic lift, and the $\uptau$-Dirichlet-to-Neumann ($\uptau$-DtN) operator.
 First, we introduce a new notation for the spaces: